 Since 2016, the Digital Top 50 Awards recognize Europe’s top entrepreneurial talent and endorse the continent’s thriving tech scene.
 The Awards cover the full spectrum of our diverse ecosystem.
 Startups from all over Europe (EU and EFTA) can apply for one of the 4 categories:

 Applications are evaluated by DT50’s Executive Jury, a hand-picked panel of experts, veterans in venture building and growth mentoring.
 The jurors will choose four winners in their respective categories.
-The jury for 2019 will be announced shortly.

 Of all applicants, 50 will be selected as this year’s Top 50 cohort and publicly announced in November.
 They will be invited to Berlin and offered the opportunity to exhibit their business and meet investors, journalists and decision makers at TechCrunch’s Disrupt Berlin Conference on December 11-12, 2019.
 The four winners of their respective category will be announced at an exclusive gala event during the conference and celebrated together with prominent guests and supporters of the DT50.